tvedtorama/MindmeisterEstParser/README.md

 http://localhost:3000/[MapId]/[AuthCode]

 The mapId are found by opening the map in the GUI.
-The AuthCode can be obtained by using the API test tools, just make sure you are operating on the right API_KEY.
+The AuthCode can be obtained by using the API test tools, just make sure you are operating on the corresponding API_KEY.

+This tool was built to support the development of the (Digital Value Network)[digitalvaluenetwork.com]